two people placing money in jar - customer lifetime value

 And, finally, you can calculate your customer lifetime value by multiplying your customer value and average customer lifespan.

-How do I improve my customer lifetime value?
+How do I improve my LTV?

 There are 3 overall ways to improve customer lifetime value.